Paid Positions Available

 Course Content Developer

-With our downloadable class series, students are able to download only the classes they want without the commitment of an entire program.
-Classes are built around an audio recording or video, with at least one handout.
+Course creators will provide a series of video or podcasts (usually four per course), texts, handouts and short quizzes.
 These mobile, on-the-go courses are different than our standard programs which are longer, more expensive, and require a student to be at their workstation.

 In particular, we are interested in content that is accessible to students who are beginning their Jewish learning.
 This does not mean that the content you create must be at a grade school level.
 Our students are adult learners and want to learn at that level, but for your content to be successful, it must be engaging and relevant content at a somewhat novice level.